MICS-Lab/novae/docs/advice.md

 !!! info
     An advantage of using `level` is that the domains will be nested through the different levels — we don't have such a property using the `resolution` argument.

+### Coordinate system
+After computing the Delaunay graph, Novae uses the distances between cells for training and during inference.
+This can be useful as it helps to better separate spatial domains with different densities of cells.
+By default, we expect `adata.obsm["spatial"]` coordinates to be in microns.

+If your coordinates are **not** in microns, set `novae.settings.scale_to_microns` to the conversion factor from your coordinate units to microns.
+For instance, if you have Xenium data and use a pixel coordinate system, you can set `novae.settings.scale_to_microns = 0.2125`.

+!!! info
+    Using `novae.settings.scale_to_microns` will not affect the Delaunay graph itself, it will only be used by Novae during training/inference.

 ### Rare tissues
 If you have a rare tissue or a tissue that was not used in our large dataset, you might consider re-training a model from scratch.
 The pre-trained models may work, so **try them first**, but if you have low-quality results, then it may be interesting to consider re-training a model.
 To do that, see [this tutorial](../tutorials/he_usage/) — you can skip the H&E-embedding section if you don't have an H&E slide aligned.